 Penguin Play Bay

-Upon entering the waterpark, we immediately headed to the kids area, Penguin Play Bay, for our son to play in the water.
+Upon entering this indoor waterpark in the Poconos, we immediately headed to the kids area, Penguin Play Bay, for our son to play in the water.
 Penguin Play Bay is a kids shallow pool play area with splash pads, baby swings, and kiddie waterslides.
 This area is for your littlest ones to splash around in.
 My son especially loved to go down the waterslide over and over again.

 Tip #3 – Any little ones that play at Penguin Play Bay needs to be accompanied by an adult.